Reboot in the News

 News coverage, Reboot writings, and mentions of our work from around the globe.

-• Helen Lee Bouygues, a misinformation expert and President of the Paris-based Reboot Foundation
+Such conspiracy theories are exacerbated by social media and the internet, said Helen Lee Bouygues, a misinformation expert and founder of the Reboot Foundation.